atom-community/zadeh/README.md

 * Fuzzaldrin plus is an awesome library that provides fuzzy-search that is more targeted towards filenames.
 * Fuzzaldrin-plus-fast is a rewrite of the library in native C++ to make it fast.
 The goal is to make it a few hundred millisecond filter times for a dataset with 1M entries.
 This performance is helpful in Atom's fuzzy finder to open files from large projects such as Chrome/Mozilla.

+### Extra featuers
+Fuzzaldrin-plus-fast:
-Fuzzaldrin-plus-fast also provides an additional `filterTree` function which allows to fuzzy filter text in nested tree-like objects.
+- provides `filterTree` function which allows to fuzzy filter text in nested tree-like objects.
+- allows setting the candidates only once using `ArrayFilterer` and `TreeFilterer` classes only once, and then, perform `filter` multiple times.
+This is much more efficient than calling the `filter` functions directly every time.

 # How performance is improved?
 Fuzzaldrin-plus-fast achieves 10x-20x performance improvement over Fuzzaldrin plus for chromium project with 300K files.
 This high performance is achieved using the following techniques.